AkshThakur28/blog-portal/README.md

 - A valid free API key from https://pixabay.com/api/docs/
 - Outbound HTTPS access from PHP (enable php_curl if available; otherwise allow_url_fopen)
 - Put the key in .env as PIXABAY_API_KEY.
 Do not place the key in frontend code.

-Documentation

-- See docs/IMPLEMENTATION.md for a comprehensive guide.
-You can export it to PDF via VS Code Markdown preview (Print to PDF) or any Markdown viewer’s Print dialog.